nair0lf32/nair0lf32/template.md

 ##  That med student from 🇧🇯 who also codes (somehow)

-I am a software developer **wannabe** with some good grasp of Python, Javascript, PHP, Java/Kotlin and a cybersecurity enthusiast.
+I am a software developer **wannabe** with some good grasp of Python, Javascript, PHP, Java/Kotlin and also a cybersecurity enthusiast.
-Looking forward to learn Dart/Flutter, Golang...I love learning new things (a bit too much).
+Looking forward to learn Dart/Flutter, Golang.
+I love learning new things (a bit too much).
-I am a self-learner trying to someday contribute to the development of solid solutions for some world's major problems (Healthcare sector mostly).
+I am a self-learner trying to contribute to the development of solid solutions for some world's major problems (Healthcare sector mostly).
 Welcome to my personal GitHub.
-Here I put my terrible spaghetti code and most of my stuff.
+Here I put my terrible spaghetti code and stuff.
 May you find something you like.

 (I also happen to enjoy CTFs, videogames and silly memes)